izem-mourad/Student_Performance_Analysing/README.md

 SCORE : marks secured by students

-### I have also deployed this small project using heroku
-1. Which will give us student's Statut (Succeed Or Not Succeed)
+### I have also deployed the model in this project using Flask, html and CSS as a wzb app which will give us student's Statut (Succeed Or Not Succeed)
-2. Please have look on this link :   ' … Not yet available'